 Level 1

 The level 1 limit applies to all reference tests that are control charted, even when other alarms have been triggered.
-Level 1 uses Zi to determine the laboratory severity adjustment (SA).
-Calculate the laboratory SA for each parameter as follows and confirm the calculation with the TMC:
+Level 1 uses Zi to determine the stand-engine severity adjustment (SA).
+Calculate the stand-engine SA for each parameter as follows and confirm the calculation with the TMC:

 SA = -Zi x sSA